stevekane/promise-it-wont-hurt/exercises/reject_a_promise/problem.md

 The `Error` object should be constructed with parameter `"REJECTED!"`, which is the textual message of the error.

-Create a function to print `error.message` using `console.log`.
+Create a function `onReject` to print `error.message` using `console.log`.
 Pass this function as a rejection handler to the `then` method of your promise.

 ## Hint